jfredrickson5/alphanumeric/pages/code-of-conduct.md

 Federal employees can be subject to appropriate discipline, up to and including removal, for conduct unbecoming a federal employee, which is conduct which is unattractive; unsuitable; detracting from one&#39;s character or reputation; or creates an unfavorable impression.
 Abusive and demeaning remarks to and about others in the workplace, and sexual remarks, which do not rise to the level of sexual harassment under the employment discrimination laws, nonetheless can be considered conduct unbecoming a federal employee.

 ### Other unacceptable behavior
-In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the culture of respect and inclusion we seek to build within TTS:
+In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the culture of respect and inclusion we seek to build within TechRadar:

 - Touching people without their affirmative consent.
 - Sustained disruption of meetings, talks, or discussions, including chat rooms.